-(a) The Group manufactures and sells a range of semi-conductor production process and testing equipments in the market.
+- (a) The Group manufactures and sells a range of semi-conductor production process and testing equipments in the market.
 Sales are recognized when control of the products has transferred, being when the products are delivered to the wholesaler, the wholesaler has full discretion over the channel and price to sell the products, and there is no unfulfilled obligation that could affect the wholesaler's acceptance of the products.
 Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the wholesaler, and either the wholesaler has accepted the products in accordance with the sales contract, or the Group has objective evidence that all criteria for acceptance have been satisfied.

-- (b) The Group's obligation to provide a refund for faulty products under the standard warranty terms is recognized as a provision. - (c) A receivable is recognized when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due.

-B. Labor service
+The sales usually are made with a credit term of 60-210 days after inspection.
+The term is consistent with market practice, therefore determining that the contract does not include a significant financing component. - (b) The Group's obligation to provide a refund for faulty products under the standard warranty terms is recognized as a provision. - (c) A receivable is recognized when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due. - B. Labor service